Moving a Pet to Portugal

 Portugal does not allow importation of kittens, puppies, or baby ferrets that are less than 15 weeks old and whose rabies immunization is less than 21 days old at the time of entry.

 Do I Need a Microchip for My Pet to Travel to Portugal?

 All dogs, cats, and ferrets must be implanted with a microchip that meets ISO standard 11784 or 11785.
 (The number will be 15 digits.)
-If your pet currently has no microchip, get that done first because, as noted above, that number just appears on all his documentation.
+The microchip must be implanted BEFORE the rabies vaccination.
+If your pet currently has no microchip, get that done first because, as noted above, that number just appears on all documentation.
 If your pet a non-ISO compliant microchip, you can have your veterinarian implant another microchip that does meet ISO standards.
 This will not harm your pet.
 Otherwise, you will have to:

 - Carry a chip reader that customers officials can use to scan your pet, or

 - Notify Portuguese customs ahead of time so they can have the right type of scanner available

 What Are the Quarantine Requirements for a Pet Traveling to Portugal?

 Portugal does not quarantine incoming pets that are accompanied by all the proper import/health documentation.